intox53/Docker_ARK-Server/README.md

 + Port : __STEAMPORT__ : Steam port (default: 7778)
 + Port : __SERVERPORT__ : server port (default: 27015)
 + Port : __32330__ : rcon port

-## Known issues
-Currently none

-## Changelog
-+ 1.0 :
-  - Initial image : works with Ark Server tools 1.3
-  - Add auto-update & auto-backup
-+ 1.1 :
-  - Works with Ark Server Tools 1.4 [See changelog here](https://github.com/FezVrasta/ark-server-tools/releases/tag/v1.4)
-  - Handle mods && auto update mods
-+ 1.2 :
-  - Remove variable AUTOBACKUP & AUTOUPDATE
-  - Remove variable WARNMINUTE (can now be find in arkmanager.cfg)
-  - Add crontab support
-  - You can now config crontab with the file /your/ark/path/crontab
-  - Add template directory with default config files.
-  - Add documentation on TZ variable.
-+ 1.3 :
-  - Add BACKUPONSTOP to backup the server when you stop the server (thanks to [fkoester](https://github.com/fkoester))
-  - Add WARNONSTOP to add warning message when you stop the server (default: 60 min)
-  - Works with Ark Server Tools v1.5
-    - Compressing backups so they take up less space
-    - Downloading updates to a staging directory before applying
-    - Added support for automatically updating on restart
-    - Show a spinner when updating
-  - Add UID & GID to set the uid & gid of the user used in the container (and permissions on the volume /ark)
-+ 1.4 : **Maintainer switch**
-  - changed from ubuntu to centOS 7
-  - added timezone support
-  - image now always pulls latest Ark Server Tools
-  - renamed NBPLAYERS to MAX_PLAYERS
-  - added prefixc ARK_ to UID & GID to not have conflicts with arkmanager
-  - added auto upgrading of arkmanager
-+ 1.5 :
-  - fixed arkmanager upgrade